probmods/probmods2/exercises/process-models.md

 viz.marginals(posterior)
 ~~~~

+B) Note that there is some subject variability in RT.
+Modify your model to allow the two subjects to have different base rates, and examine the posteriors over these two subject-level parameter.

+HINT: make a `baseRatePrior` function that uses `mem`

-B) Remove the observe statement for RT from your model: how does your inference change?
-What does this say about the information provided about the base rate?
+C) Try removing the observe statement for RT from your model so that you're just conditioning on 'response'.
+Then try removing the observe statement for 'response' so that you're just conditioning on RT.
+How does your inference about the baserates change or not change?
+What does this say about the information provided about the base rate from each source?

-C) Now suppose we went to survey another group of aliens on Venus and collected the following data set.
+D) Now suppose we went to survey another group of aliens on Venus and collected the following data set.
 Run your BDA on these subjects.
 Do you conclude the same thing?

 ~~~~
 var venusData = [